 Today, a company of 500 employees can create products and services used by tens of millions.
 This requires being unencumbered by legacy software.
 It requires an understanding of how to achieve hyper growth.
 It requires a startup mindset.

 In an interconnected and global world, industries become largely winner-takes-all.
 Once a startup does achieve massive scale, more often than not, it enjoys an unchallenged monopoly position.

 Sophie is a three-time fund manager, having founded Oyster Ventures after honing her VC skills at Rothenberg Ventures where she was a Managing Director, and Draper Dragon where she was a Venture Partner.
-Prior to venture, Sophie managed Mergers and Acquisitions at Eight Solutions and FFD Labs, and launched her career in media by producing and anchoring at CCTV and Travel Channel, from which he was subsequently poached by Cameron Pace Group to lead Business Development.
+Prior to venture, Sophie managed Mergers and Acquisitions at Eight Solutions and FFD Labs, and launched her career in media by producing and anchoring at CCTV and Travel Channel, from which she was subsequently poached by Cameron Pace Group to lead Business Development.